kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 1. Add seed for self (need manual update of kubeconfig in seed.yaml)
     ```shell
     make create-long-lived-master-seed-kubeconfig
-    # Above make target creates a file seed-ready-kube-config with base64 encoded kubeconfig
-    # Manually update the content of seed-ready-kube-config in the `./dev/demo-master/seed-kubeconfig-secret-self.yaml`
-    kubectl apply -f dev/demo-master/seed-kubeconfig-secret-self.yaml
     # commit changes to git and push latest changes in
     make push-git-tag-dev
     ```